remore/burn/README.md

 ### Helpful Folks

 * Shiru - this project had never been born if I had not found [this article](http://shiru.untergrund.net/articles/programming_nes_games_in_c.htm)
+* My friend from high school - I appreciate him for sending me fine-grained review as always

 ### License